 - ‘I’m not paying you to store my data, again.
 Model it in a black box UI and pay again to get it back!’ – No chance yet right?
 These tech companies are all the same!

-Note: I just spoke at Adobe Summit in London, alongside Rob McLaughlin (Head of Digital Analytics at Sky), about AI Assisted Customer Analytics and what it really means.
+Note: I spoke at this year’s Adobe Summit in London, alongside Rob McLaughlin (Head of Digital Analytics at Sky), about AI Assisted Customer Analytics and what it really means.
 It was a group therapy session (joking, of course) as we’re both intent on ‘act-now’ data science rather than spending months with our head in the clouds.
 Click here for more info on that breakout session.

 Senior Product Marketing Director at Syntasa